 As warmer weather approaches, so does the thought of firing up the grill for a night of outdoor cooking, mouthwatering smells, tasty food, and the promise of good times to be had.

-Perfectly charcoal bbq foods should have a nice sear on the outside while remaining tender and juicy on the inside, which can be challenging to accomplish without the right knowledge and tools.
-In fact, the next time you cook out, simply incorporate the following charcoal grilling tips to help ensure perfectly grilled foods every time.
+So, how to perfectly charcoal grill?
+As we all know, the perfect grill food should have a nice sear on the outside while remaining tender and juicy on the inside, which can be challenging to accomplish without the right knowledge and tools.

 Always Begin with the Coals Positioned Closely Together

-Positioning the briquettes closely together before lighting them helps the fire spread easily from coal to coal, so they’re ready to use in just 10 to 15 minutes.
+Positioning the briquettes closely together before lighting them, which helps the fire spread easily from coal to coal, so they’re ready to use in just 10 to 15 minutes.

 Igniting the Coals Using Lighter Fluid

 This is the most traditional, and probably the most-loved, way to light a grill.
 However, when using this method, avoid using too much lighter fluid on the coals as it can give your foods a chemical taste.
 Simply refer to the recommended lighter fluid amount included in the instructions for best results.

 Allow the coals to cover in gray ash

 As the coals burn and the lighter fluid gradually burns off, the edges of the coals will begin to turn gray.
 Allow the briquettes to continue to burn until each piece of coal is covered with gray ash.

 Once the majority of each coal is covered in ash, the briquettes are then ready to be spread out and used.
 It should take about 15 minutes in total for the coals to become ready.